Plitvice Lakes National Park: Area

 The national park's lakes are arranged in cascades.
 Sixteen lakes can be seen from the surface.

 The lakes are renowned for their distinctive colors, ranging from azure to green, grey or blue.
 The colors change constantly depending on the quantity of minerals or organisms in the water and the angle of sunlight.

 Etymology

 The name Plitvice was first mentioned in a written document in 1777 by Dominik Vukasović, the priest of Otočac.
 This name was designated because of natural phenomena that have created the lakes.
-Nature formed shallow basins (Croatian pličina or plitvak, plitko means "shallow"), which have been filled with water.
+Nature formed shallow basins (Croatian pličina or plitvak, plitko means "shallow"), which filled with water.
 For centuries, water has changed the limestone and thus the landscape of this area.
 The emerging travertine barriers decelerated and retained the flowing water.
 These dams are continuously growing in height.